nixworks/public/news/2010/01/20/index.md

 ##### Vietnam
 ### [Vietnamese human rights lawyer Le Cong Dinh is convicted on charges of subversion and sentenced to five years in prison. ](/news/2010/01/20/vietnamese-human-rights-lawyer-le-cong-dinh-is-convicted-on-charges-of-subversion-and-sentenced-to-five-years-in-prison.md)
-_Context: human rights, Le Cong Dinh, Vietnam, prison, subversion_
+_Context: Vietnam, subversion, Le Cong Dinh, human rights, prison_

 ##### Microsoft
 ### [Microsoft issues a patch for a serious security hole in Internet Explorer 6 after France and Germany advised their citizens to change browsers. ](/news/2010/01/20/microsoft-issues-a-patch-for-a-serious-security-hole-in-internet-explorer-6-after-france-and-germany-advised-their-citizens-to-change-browse.md)
-_Context: France, Internet Explorer 6, patch, security hole, German, web browser, Microsoft_
+_Context: security hole, France, patch, Internet Explorer 6, Microsoft, German, web browser_

 ##### 2D
 ### [The 2D version of the film "Avatar" is pulled from theaters in China.](/news/2010/01/20/the-2d-version-of-the-film-avatar-is-pulled-from-theaters-in-china.md)